 Usually, this curve is upward sloping because investors want more interest rates for investing in securities with a longer duration.
 This yield curve can be inverted occasionally, indicating an upcoming recession.
 An inverted yield curve forms when the long-term yields drop below the short-term yields.

-Treasury securities are the most common yield curve as they are risk-free and thus, help in deciding on the yield for other debts.
+Treasury securities are the most common yield curve as they are risk-free and thus help decide the yield for other debts.
 The shape of the yield curve may change after a while.
-And, investors who are accurate with their predictions of the changes in the term structure of interest rates benefit from the corresponding changes in the bond prices.1,2
+And investors who are accurate with their predictions of the changes in the term structure of interest rates benefit from the corresponding changes in the bond prices.